chrisgrieser/alfred-bibtex-citation-picker/README.md

 - `⌘ + L`: Preview the (unabridged) title, abstract, and list of keywords in Large Type.
 - `⌘fn + ↵`: Delete the entry from the BibTeX library.
 	- ⚠️ This feature is untested with BiBTeX files created with apps other than BibDesk and Bookends (or formatted with `bibtex-tidy`) [Create an issue](https://github.com/chrisgrieser/alfred-bibtex-citation-picker/issues) for problems with other apps.
-- __add entries to the BibTex library__: use the Alfred Keyword `+`, followed by a DOI or ISBN
+- __Add entries to the BibTex library__: use the Alfred Keyword `+`, followed by a DOI or ISBN
 	- the respective entry will be added to your library, with a properly formatted citekey (avoiding duplicates with existing library, etc.)
 	- Leave the input after the `+` empty to create a new, empty BibTeX entry.
 	- Opens the entry afterwards in the app specified in `open_entries_in`.
-- Note that adding & removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/), since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.
+- Note that adding & removing entries does __not__ work with the [BetterBibTeX Zotero Plugin](https://retorque.re/zotero-better-bibtex/) since the plugin only does a one-way-sync (Zotero ➞ BibTeX file), meaning any changes to the `.bib` file will be overridden.
 - `fn + ↵`: Auto-file and auto-rename the *currently selected PDF in Finder* in a the folder specified in `pdf_folder`.

 ### Literature Note Actions